Golf Clap for Fastenal

-For the quarter ended June 30 (Q2), Fastenal met expectations on revenues and met expectations on earnings per share.
+For the quarter ended March 31 (Q1), Fastenal met expectations on revenues and met expectations on earnings per share.

 Margins grew across the board.

-Fastenal booked revenue of $847.6 million.
-The 11 analysts polled by S&P Capital IQ anticipated a top line of $857.1 million on the same basis.
-GAAP reported sales were 5.3% higher than the prior-year quarter's $804.9 million.
+Fastenal booked revenue of $806.3 million.
+The 10 analysts polled by S&P Capital IQ expected a top line of $817.1 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.